apnadkarni/blt/man/treeview.rst

     name of the node.
 The default is "".

   **-opencommand** *commandString*
-    Specifies a Tcl script to be invoked when the entry is opened.
+    Specifies a TCL script to be invoked when the entry is opened.
 This overrides the widget's **-opencommand** option for this node.
 The default is "".
 Percent substitutions are performed on *commandString* before it is executed.
 The following substitutions are valid: